Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 A Quickstart to Advanced Circuits
 --------------------------------------------------------------
-Have a look in the official wiki: https://github.com/CoderCow/AdvancedCircuits-Plugin/wiki/
+Have a look on the official wiki: https://github.com/CoderCow/AdvancedCircuits-Plugin/wiki/

 Changelog
 --------------------------------------------------------------
+Version 1.2 [27.04.2013]
+  -Pumps can now be configured using 5 different profiles (default + 4 modifiers).
+  -Some minor improvements, fixed typos.
+  -Updated for Plugins Common Lib 1.8.
 Version 1.1.1 [25.11.2012]
   -Fixed a wire processing bug causing some wires, depending on their positioning and alignment, not to be signaled in Advanced Circuits.